Happy International Comics Day (which was on September 25th. We are late, we know)!

 What is a Comic Book?

-You probably know that comics are a form of art, but, to be more specific, it is defined as a form of “subsequent art”.I know a lot of people think about movies or animations when they hear the phrase “subsequent art”, and they are totally right – it’s one part of them.
+You probably know that comics are a form of art, but, to be more specific, it is defined as a form of “subsequent art”.I know many people think about movies or animations when they hear the phrase “subsequent art”, and they are totally right – it’s one part of them.
 Comics are another one.
 And I believe we should clarify what the subsequent art is before moving forward.

-Subsequent means the one that follows in time, order or place.
+Subsequent means the one that follows in time, order, or place.
 To put it simply, if you draw one picture – you get an illustration; however, if you draw two successive pictures near each other – you get a sequenced comic, and if you show those successive pictures one after another in the same space – you get a film.
-You could even call comics an older sibling to film or animation as one of the oldest comics was painted 32 centuries ago for the tomb of “Menna” (“Understanding Comics: The Invisible Art” by Scott McCloud).
+You could even call comics an older sibling to film, or animation as one of the oldest comics was painted 32 centuries ago for the tomb of “Menna” (“Understanding Comics: The Invisible Art” by Scott McCloud).